-Pulse Breeding and Genetics Lab
+Pulse Breeding and Genetics Research laboratory

 Welcome to the Pulse Breeding and Genetics Lab in the Department of Plant Science at McGill University.

 Our lab focuses on the development of superior cultivars of edible pulses, such as common bean, chickpea, lentils and peas under sustainable production systems.
-We make use of the information generated in the field to formulate new research ideas that ultimately provide solutions to the problems of Canadian pulse growers while generating new knowledge.
+We make use of the information generated in the field to formulate new research ideas that ultimately provide solutions to the problems of Canadian and world pulse growers while generating new knowledge.